Impaired Driving: DUI & DWI Laws, Penalties and ConsequencesUpdated Dec. 25, 2020

 A person who operates a vehicle while intoxicated risks a wide variety of negative consequences.
 Even if you manage to drive while drunk and avoid any immediate repercussions (like arrest, collision or death) you will be in a worse position than before you committed the crime.
 Research has shown that the average drunk driver has driven while intoxicated dozens of times before finally getting caught.
 The fact that you “get away with it” once will leave you with a false sense of confidence, making it more likely that you will drink and drive again.
 Each occasion that you drive while impaired brings you one step closer to these other likely outcomes:

 A criminal record.

-Having a DUI on your record could stop you getting your dream job or being accepted into college.
+Having a DUI on your record could stop you from getting your dream job or being accepted into college.

 Your friends, family and neighbors may treat you differently when they hear about the crime.

 DWI convictions are costly.
 Not including compensation for injury or property damage, your court case could cost as much as $20,000.